onurcangnc/ctf_writeups/TryHackMe/Lianyu/Lianyu.md

 ## Reconnaissance:

-Now, finally, checking the most common port is beneficial for us because of the penetration testing time restrictions.
+Checking the most common ports is beneficial due to the time constraints typically involved in penetration testing.

 Payload: